-Are you a victim or survivor of domestic violence, sexual assault or stalking?
-It is unlawful for landlords or other housing providers to refuse to rent to you or to make negative decisions about you just because you were a victim of abuse or violence.
+Are you a victim or survivor of abuse, sexual assault or stalking?
+It is unlawful for landlords or other housing providers to refuse to rent to you or to make negative decisions about your housing just because you were a victim of abuse, sexual assault or stalking.

 “You damaged your apartment, so I’m giving you a bad reference.”
 Was it you who damaged the apartment or was it the abuser?
 If your abuser did the damage, tell your landlord this.
 Your landlord can’t give you a bad reference because of the abuser’s acts.